 Where can I book trains?

 Reservations for the bullet train (shinkansen) are made at the “Midori no Madoguchi”—the JR company’s ticket desk at the stations.
+For local JR trains like the JR Yamanote Line you just need to show your pass to the station staff at the ticket gates and they will let you through.
 Incidentally, it’s worth understanding how ticket pricing for shinkansen works because it’s not necessarily the most intuitive system.

 Is it worth upgrading to the Green Car?